Fuseiniabdullai502/report-card-generator/README.md

 ##### Step 2: Admin SDK Credentials (for the server)

 The Admin SDK is required for secure server actions like deactivating users and deleting invites.
-This setup supports two methods: a local file for development and an environment variable for production (e.g., Vercel, Firebase App Hosting).
+This setup supports a local file for development.
+For production, you would typically set the `GOOGLE_APPLICATION_CREDENTIALS` content as a single environment variable in your hosting provider's settings.

 **For Local Development:**